Course Outline

 Description

 This course is designed to build advanced skills and knowledge based on prior experiences of the Australian Curriculum: English.
 You will be able to expand your repertoire of approaches to differentiated teaching in the area of reading and writing.
-Offering a comprehensive exploration of the models, approaches and theories of language acquisition, you will be empowered to make practical connections between the theory and practice of language instruction.
+Offering a comprehensive exploration of past and present models, approaches, and theories of language acquisition, you will be empowered to make practical connections between the theory and practice of language instruction.

 How will this course be delivered?